 On September 1, City Managing Director Brian Abernathy launched an internal investigation into animal control -- the PSPCA -- to review if proper procedures were followed.
 It seems that many procedures were not.
 At the very least, the discretion of the investigating officers who continued to interact with Alvarez and his pit bulls was sorely lacking.
 The sufferers include the dead victim and her children, the bitten neighbors and the neighborhood as a whole.

 09/01/11: Death Due to Canine Bites

 Philadelphia, PA - A Hunting Park woman was mauled to death by her husband's pet pit bulls Tuesday night.
 Preliminary autopsy results show that 50-year old Carmen Ramos died from multiple canine bites.
 The manner of death was ruled accidental, according to the report.
-The victim's husband, 55-year old Jose Alvarez, told police he came home from work to discover his wife being attacked by five pit bulls in their living room on West Carey Street.
+The victim's husband, 55-year old Jose Alvarez, told police he came home from work to discover his wife being attacked by five pit bulls in their living room in the 400 block of West Carey Street.

 06/29/10: Pit Bull Owner Lies After Dog Declared "Dangerous," Dog Attacks Again

 02/21/10: 2010 Fatality: 37-Year Old Philadelphia Woman Killed by Mother's Pit Bulls